 - Partial hospitalization programs

 Be Willing to Participate in Family Therapy

 On a personal level, it can mean a lot if you’re willing to get involved in the recovery programs.
 For family members, participating in group or family therapy can accomplish a lot and show support for loved ones.

 During family or group therapy, participants will learn more about alcoholism and how to prevent relapse.
-This type of therapy is also a good way to share personal experiences with others going through a similar situation.
-In addition, it can be an important way to prevent alcoholism from spreading within a family.
+This type of therapy is also an excellent way to share personal experiences with others going through a similar situation.
+In addition, it can be an essential way to prevent alcoholism from spreading within a family.